kilfour/QuickMGenerate/README.md

 The property specified will be generated using the passed in generator.

 An overload exists which allows for passing a value instead of a generator.

+Derived classes generated also use the custom property.

+This does not work for fields yet.

 *Note :* The Customize 'generator' does not actually generate anything, it only influences further generation.